Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 130](images/question130.jpg)

-- [ ] Add an Export declaration to the Outputs section of the original template and use ImportValue in other templates.
+- [ ] Add an Export declaration to the Outputs section of the original template and use `ImportValue` in other templates.
-- [ ] Add Exported: true to the Contentbucket in the original template and use ImportResource in other templates.
+- [ ] Add `Exported: true` to the `Content.Bucket` in the original template and use `ImportResource` in other templates.
-- [x] Create a custom AWS CloudFormation resource that gets the bucket name from the ContentBucket resource of the first stack.
+- [x] Create a custom AWS CloudFormation resource that gets the bucket name from the `ContentBucket` resource of the first stack.
-- [ ] Use `Fn::Include` to include the existing template in other templates and use the ContentBucket resource directly.
+- [ ] Use `Fn::Include` to include the existing template in other templates and use the `ContentBucket` resource directly.

 **[⬆ Back to Top](#table-of-contents)**